leettools-dev/leettools/docs/documentation.md

   the segments, the embeddings, the document graph, the entity graph, which can be supported by different storage plugins.
 In this version, we provide the DuckDB-based implementations to minimize the resource footprint.
-- A search and retrieval libaray used by the document pipeline to retrieve documents.
+- A search and retrieval library used by the document pipeline to retrieve documents.
   We can use search APIs such as Google, Bing, and Tavily, and scraper APIs such as Firecrawl or Crawl4AI.
 - A workflow engine to implement search-based AI workflows, which provides a thin-layer